drewjd27/animal_ImageClassification_MobileNet/README.md

 # Multiple Class Image Classification 🐄🐈🐔 | 95% Accuracy

 ## About
-I trained a Mobile Net V2 for multiple class image classification.
+I trained a Mobile Net V2 for multiple class (10 classes) image classification.
 The images on the dataset is about animals.
 I also use the T4 x2 GPU from Kaggle to trained the model to make the training time faster.
 I also demonstrate how to perform callbacks during training, and export the model into TF-Lite, Tensorflow JS, and Saved Model.
 The accuracy on the train and test dataset is 95%.

 ## Setup Environment - Anaconda
 ```